 \subsection{Introducing partially tied observations}

-One of the characteristics (and strengths) of the Mann-Kendall test, due to its non-parametric nature, is that it can provide information concerning the existence of a trend over time without any further assumptions.
-One of the limitations of this approach is that any increase or decrease between two observations is interpreted as such, irrespective of the absolute difference between the values actually compared.
-We found in practice (considering the blood donation data described in Section \ref{sec:intro}) that when applying the Mann-Kendall test, this in some cases lead to a rejection of clearly visible trends.
-This made us explore the possibility of extending the traditional test to only value a positive or negative contribution to the test statistic in those cases where a difference in observed values is actually considered meaningful in the light of the context or measurement accuracy applicable.
+The biggest strength of the Mann-Kendall test is that it can provide information concerning the existence of a trend over time without any further assumptions on the character of this trend.
+However, one of the limitations of this approach is that $any$ increase or decrease between two observations is interpreted as such, irrespective of the size of the difference between the values compared.
+We found in practice (considering the blood donation data described in Section \ref{sec:intro}) that when applying the Mann-Kendall test, this lack of discrimination of the size of differences in some cases lead to a rejection of clearly visible trends.
+This made us explore the possibility of extending the traditional test to only value a positive or negative contribution to the test statistic in those cases where a difference in observed values is actually considered meaningful.

-From the calculation of $S$ from Equation \ref{eq:2.1}, it is obvious that pairs of values compared contribute to $S$ either +1 or -1 irrespectively of the magnitude of the difference between each pair's elements.
+From the calculation of $S$ from Equation \ref{eq:2.1}, it is obvious that pairs of values compared contribute to $S$ either +1 or -1 irrespective the magnitude of the difference between each pair's elements.
 One could argue though, that two observations without the exact same numerical value but with a \textit{relatively} small difference, are not reasonable to be accounted for as different and therefore should not contribute to the value of $S$.
 For demonstration, let us consider an example of observations on diastolic blood pressure of an individual ($DBP$) measured over 10 consecutive time points like the ones in Table \ref{T1}.

 As \citet{manios2007} report, diastolic blood pressure is overestimated when recorded by non-invasive methods while systolic blood pressure is underestimated when measured intravenously.
-One could then argue that 98.6 is not really different from 98.7 .
-Such small differences could be attributed to measurement error, or could be considered clinically irrelevant.
-The example could be extended to other kinds of variables with alternative sources of uncertainty.
+One could then argue that the difference between a blood pressure of 98.6 and 98.7 is not meaningful as it is clinically irrelevant.
+The example could be extended to other kinds of variables with alternative sources of uncertainty (e.g. measurement error).
 Uncertainty could also be assumed to have one direction only, for example known rates of under or over reporting of financial or demographic measurements.
 To our knowledge, this problem has not been dealt with in the literature, with the only exception being a simulation study by \citet{unc}.